Ronkahn21/grove/docs/designs/topology.md

 └─────────────────────────────────────────────────────────────────────────┘
 ```

-### 1. TopologyDomain Infrastructure
+### 1. ClusterTopology Infrastructure

-#### TopologyDomain CR
+#### ClusterTopology CR

-TopologyDomain is a cluster-scoped CR that defines consistent naming for cluster topology hierarchy to be used by
+ClusterTopology is a cluster-scoped CR that defines consistent naming for cluster topology hierarchy to be used by
 workload designers.
 It maps topology level domains to Kubernetes node labels and establishes ordering from broadest to
 narrowest scope.

 *note: this CR is independent of Kueue Topology CRD, which must be manually created by admin to align with Grove's
-TopologyDomain for KAI scheduler usage.* (also named "grove-topology")
+ClusterTopology for KAI scheduler usage.*
 **Characteristics:**

-- **Cluster-scoped singleton**: Only one TopologyDomain allowed cluster-wide
+- **Cluster-scoped resource**: Can have multiple ClusterTopology resources defined
-- **Default name**: In operator configuration, topologyDomainName defaults to "grove-topology" when not specified
+- **Default name**: In operator configuration, clusterTopologyName defaults to "grove-topology" when not specified
 - **Immutable**: Once created, cannot be modified
 - **List-ordered hierarchy**: Index 0 represents the broadest category (e.g., region), and the final index represents the narrowest (e.g., host).
 - **Supported topology levels**: Region > Zone > DataCenter > Block > Rack > Host > Numa (broadest to narrowest)
-- **Webhook-validated**: Webhook enforces singleton constraint (any name allowed)
+- **Webhook-validated**: Webhook validates constraint hierarchy and immutability

-**TopologyLevelName Definitions:**
+**TopologyDomain Definitions:**

 - **Region**: Network local to a CSP region
 - **Zone**: Network local to a CSP availability-zone within a region